MIT and the Community

 Students, faculty, and staff at MIT are involved in a broad range of volunteer activities in the community.
 The Institute's Public Service Center provides programming, guidance, information, and support to those interested in public service, and serves as a resource for both MIT and the community-at-large.

 Economic impact and innovation catalyst.
 MIT has a far-reaching impact on the economy of the region.
-The Institute is Cambridge’s second largest employer and largest taxpayer, representing almost 13 percent of the city’s revenue stream.
-MIT pays taxes on its commercial property and provides an annual payment in lieu of taxes (PILOT) for property that is used for academic purposes while being legally tax exempt.
-In fiscal year 2014, the Institute made a voluntary PILOT contribution of $2.2 million to the City of Cambridge and paid over $41.8 million in real estate taxes.
+The Institute is Cambridge’s second largest employer and largest taxpayer, representing 13 percent of the city’s revenue stream.
+MIT pays taxes on its commercial property and provides an annual payment in lieu of taxes (PILOT) for property that is used for academic purposes and is legally tax exempt.
+In fiscal year 2015, the Institute made a voluntary PILOT contribution of approximately $2 million to the City of Cambridge and paid approximately $45 million in real estate taxes.

 MIT is also a magnet for investment and fuels the innovation economy with the research, start-ups, and talent pool that it generates.
-Kendall Square, at the eastern end of MIT’s campus, is the seat of a growing innovation cluster in which MIT plays a catalyzing role, and the area has attracted offices of numerous life science and technology-related companies.
+Kendall Square, at the eastern end of MIT’s campus, is the seat of a thriving innovation cluster in which MIT plays a catalyzing role, and the area has attracted offices of over 150 life science and technology-related companies.

 For more information about MIT and the community, visit http://ogcr.mit.edu.